Pre-Med Study Abroad Programs

-As a pre-med student, you are likely committed to both receiving a high quality education and serving the greater good in some capacity.
-Often this might seem like it doesn't exactly fit with a semester abroad eating cheese in the south of France or surfing off the coast of Costa Rica, but you might be surprised!
+As a pre-med student, you are likely committed to both receiving a high-quality education and serving the greater good in some capacity.
+How will a semester abroad eating cheese in the south of France or surfing off the coast of Costa Rica help on your med school applications?

-Learning how to work with patients from different cultures will be increasingly valuable as you become a medical professional -- no matter where you end up practicing medicine!
+Learning about different medical systems and how to work with patients from different cultures will be increasingly valuable as you become a medical professional -- no matter where you end up practicing medicine!

 Public Health Programs